nathanielburman/HOMOSEXUALITY-THE-CULTURE-OF-LIFE-AND-PRISION/README.md

 images of my ex running through my brains. imagaes of her eating my food.
 Images of her eating her food. i ate her food. and i liked her food. i liked eating her food. her food became my food. i owned that food by the time even before it went into my mouth i owned that food and it dripped down ewwww gross.
 ...

+Her food is delicious.
+There is always an egg with the runny yolk.
+Her food is delicious.
+Not my ex.
+I am talking about a goddess.

 Act 4
 The next school is chosen: a mixed school.